jackdewinter/pymarkdown/newdocs/src/user-guide.md

-If you are unsure why a file is being skipped or included, combine `--exclude` with `--list-files` (described above) to see which paths survive filtering, and compare that list against your configuration from [Basic Configuration](#basic-configuration).
+If you are unsure why a file is being skipped or included, combine `--exclude` with `--list-files` (described above) to see which paths survive filtering, and compare that list against your configuration.

 ##### --respect-gitignore